 Sanak Island is mostly a low island with many lakes and marshes and numerous rocks and reefs close to shore.
 The fishing banks surrounding the island are some of the richest in Alaska.
 The highest point on the island is Sanak Peak at 1740 ft/530 m.
 Sanak Island is about 14 miles southeast of the tip of the Ikatan Peninsula, Unimak Island.

-The Sanak Corporation, an Alaska Native Claims Settlement Act (ANCSA) corporation, now owns all the land and cattle on Sanak Island and it has its office in Sand Point.* The cultural and social services for the shareholders of Sanak Corporation are provided by the non-profit Pauloff Harbor Tribe and you can find their website here.
+The Sanak Corporation, an Alaska Native Claims Settlement Act (ANCSA) corporation, now owns all the land and cattle on Sanak Island and it has its office in Sand Point.* The cultural and social services for the shareholders of Sanak Corporation are provided by the non-profit Pauloff Harbor Tribe with a presence in Sand Point, AK.*

 "Sanak (Acherk) Harbor at the northwest end of Sanak Island, is 3/4 mile long and about 1/4 mile wide, and affords a contracted anchorage for small vessels with protection from southerly and westerly winds, but is exposed to winds from the northwest to east, and a swell makes in with strong westerly winds.
 There is a small settlement at the southeast corner of the harbor, at which there is a boat landing, and water can be obtained by boats...."4